-- Beginning in fall 2023, the entire campus will have visitation on Monday evenings from 7 p.m. to 11 p.m.
-The CLMs, Hub Apprentices and Campus Security will be doing rounds in all of the buildings during this time.
+Beginning fall '24, the entire campus will have visitation on Monday through

+Friday evenings from 7 p.m. to 11 p.m. and Saturday and Sunday from 12 p.m. to 8 p.m.
+The RAs and Security Office will be doing rounds in all of the buildings during this time.
 Whenever guests are visiting the room of someone of the opposite sex, they must be registered as a guest on the hall and their room door must remain open with lights on.
-In apartment style living areas, common areas (living room, dining room and kitchen) are open to visitation.
+In apartment-style living areas, common areas (living room, dining room and kitchen) are open to visitation.
 Guests are not allowed in the bedrooms.
-In addition, the guests must still be registered and the wooden door hanger, which denotes a guest is inside the apartment, must be placed on the outer door handle. - In suite style and traditional dormitory living areas, including Hawk Refuge, the Loft, the Summit, Skyhawk Landing and the Nest, rooms are open to visitation weekly when the CLM is on duty and present on the hall.
+In addition, the guests must still be registered and the wooden door hanger, which denotes a guest is inside the apartment, must be placed on the outer door handle.

+• In suite-style and traditional dormitory living areas, including Hawk Refuge, the Lofts, the Summit, Skyhawk Landing and the Nest, rooms are open to visitation weekly when the RA is on duty and present on the hall.
 Open dorm visitation nights will be announced at the beginning of every semester and will be coordinated to alternate with the other living areas.
-Open dorm hours will be from 7:00-11:00 p.m.
-During open dorm, students must sign their guests in with their CLM as soon as they enter the hall and must keep the door to their room propped completely open while their guest is visiting.
+Open dorm hours will be from 7 p.m. to 11 p.m.
+During open dorm, students must sign their guests in with their RA as soon as they enter the hall and must keep the door to their room propped completely open while their guest is visiting.

 Behavior during visitation is expected to reflect the standards and expectations of Point University.
-NOTE: visitation violations which take place more than an hour before or after the posted visitation hours are considered a significant visitation violation and are a major offense.
+Note: visitation violations which take place more than an hour before or after the posted visitation hours are considered a significant visitation violation and are a major offense.